-The Organization does not have any financial assets or liabilities measured at fair value on a recurring basis categorized as Level 3, and there were no transfers in or out of Level 3 during the year ended June 30, 2022.
-There were no changes during the year ended June 30, 2022 to the Organization's valuation techniques used to measure asset and liability fair values on a recurring basis.
+The Organization does not have any financial assets or liabilities measured at fair value on a recurring basis categorized as Level 3, and there were no transfers in or out of Level 3 during the years ended June 30, 2023 and 2022.
+There were no changes during the years ended June 30, 2023 and 2022 to the Organization's valuation techniques used to measure asset and liability fair values on a recurring basis.